keflavich/macvim-skim/README.md

 `PREFIX=/usr/local ./macvim-skim-install.sh`

-You can also specify the path to `Skim.app` with the variable `SKIMPATH`
+You can also specify the path to `Skim.app` with the variable `SKIMPATH`.
+If you do not use the default `/Applications/Skim.app`, you'll need to set the vim variable `g:macvim_skim_app_path` in your `~/.vimrc` (this step has been removed from the automatic installation, as I don't think install scripts should modify your `.vimrc`)

 ### Manual Install ###
 If you want to install manually, Copy macvim-skim to `~/.vim/plugins/`.
 Put